russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Fast reading speed

-Improving your words-per-minute (WPM) speed can have several benefits, including being able to finish long pieces of text in a shorter time span.
+Improving your word-per-minute (WPM) speed can have several benefits, including being able to finish long pieces of text in a shorter time span.
 Although the average reader can breeze through about 250 to 300 words per minute, the average rate of speech is only 150-160 per minute.
 However, the average listening speed is faster than the speaking speed, which means that people can still comprehend spoken words at up to 300 WPM.

-Since the average reading speed is the same as the listening speed, people with a lower-than-average reading speed can therefore use audiobooks to accelerate their reading.
+Since the average reading speed is the same as the listening speed, people with a lower-than-average reading speed can, therefore, use audiobooks to accelerate their reading.
 Additionally, the narration settings can be altered to read at speeds up to 2.0x.
 This means that you can potentially finish an entire audiobook in half the time it normally takes.
 Keep in mind that listening to higher narration speeds may make the words more difficult to resonate with emotionally, so this method is used best for texts being read for academic or professional purposes.

 Increased productivity